toeverything/blocksuite/README.md

   <img src="https://img.shields.io/badge/-Twitter-grey?logo=twitter">
 </a>

 BlockSuite is a framework providing building blocks for collaborative applications.
-With BlockSuite, you can build complex application with fine-grained collaborative features, without going down the rabbit hole of rich text editors or conflict resolution algorithms.
+With BlockSuite, you can build complex applications with fine-grained collaborative features, without going down the rabbit hole of rich text editors and conflict resolution algorithms.

 [Try BlockSuite-based AFFiNE Alpha editor](https://pathfinder.affine.pro/)